tbali0524/playground-c2779db2/markdowns/coding-style.md

 _Note: PSR stands for "PHP Standards Recommendations".
 PSRs are e-facto standards maintained by [PHP-FIG](https://www.php-fig.org/) (Framework Interoperability Group).
 Besides the coding guides above, there are several standardized interfaces for some common use-cases, specification for autoloading classes, etc._

+It is good if you are somewhat familiar with your chosen coding style, but you don't have to know all its rules.
+There are tools that can check (and even automatically fix) your code.
+In this playground we will check out the two most popular tools for dealing with PHP coding standards: `PHP CodeSniffer` and `PHP CS Fixer`.

-All the tools discussed later will allow you to tweak the rules and compose your own coding style ruleset.
+It doesn't care too much exactly which ruleset you use, just be consistent.
+But `PSR-12` is a good bet in most cases.
+Both tools discussed allows you to tweak the rules and compose your own coding style ruleset.
 However, it is usually not worth the time.
 The above rulesets are there, so you don't have to spend too much time on styling decisions.

-Also, it doesn't care too much exactly which ruleset you use, just be consistent.
-But `PSR-12` is a good bet in most cases.

 ## Alternative ways of installing a PHP dev tool

 Before we go into details about the tools to check and fix the coding style, let's see how can we install a php dev tool _in general_.
-This will apply also for the tools to be introduced in later chapters.
+This will be valid also for the tools to be introduced in later chapters.

-* If using a dependency manager (`composer`), you can install the tool as a dev-environment-only dependency into your project.
+* If using a dependency manager (`Composer`), you can install the tool as a dev-environment-only dependency into your project.
 It will appear in the `/vendor` subdirectory.
 (We added this directory name to `.gitignore` exactly to prevent any third-party packages to go into your repository.)
 However, this approach is not ideal:
     * You will have multiple copies of the same tools, one in each of your projects.
     * These tools have also their own package dependencies, which might collide with your own dependencies.
 (This is not a concern with CodinGame puzzles, where you CANNOT use any third party packages.)
-* Another option is to install the tools with `composer` as a _global_ package.
+* Another option is to install the tools with `Composer` as a _global_ package.
     * If doing this, then at least you have only a single copy per tool.
     * Different tools might still depending on different versions of the same package.
 * Download the tool as a single __PHAR__ file.
 Phar means 'php archive', it contains everything needed to run the program (packages, etc).
 You just pass the phar file to the php interpreter just as you would do with a single php script.
 * Use [PHIVE](https://phar.io/), the _PHAR Installation and Verification Environment_ to manage your tools.
 It makes downloading and updating the phar files easier.

-Most dev tools' own documantation recommend NOT to install them with `composer`, but to use the PHAR version (either downloading manually or with `Phive`).
+Most dev tools' own documantation recommend NOT to install them with `composer`, but to use the PHAR version (either downloading manually or with `PHIVE`).

 ## Installing PHP CodeSniffer